Ray Clemence, former Liverpool goalkeeping great, dies at 72 - WHIZ News

-LONDON (AP) — Ray Clemence, the former Liverpool, Tottenham and England goalkeeper, has died.
+LONDON (AP) — Ray Clemence, the England goalkeeper who won every major European and English title with Liverpool and Tottenham, has died.
 He was 72.

 The Football Association confirmed the news Sunday.
 Clemence had been living with advanced prostate cancer since 2005.